-Sci Fi Channel pinned down renewals for two of its more popular series.
+Sci Fi Channel has pinned down renewals for two of its more popular series.

-The 93 million-subscriber network will bring back original series Stargate Atlantis for a fifth season.
-Production on another 20 episodes of the series, produced and distributed by MGM Television, will begin early next year, the network said.
+The 93-million subscriber network will bring back its original series Stargate Atlantis for a fifth season.
+Production on another 20 episodes of the series, which is produced and distributed by MGM Television, is set to begin in early 2008, according to the network.

 Sci Fi's sister service USA Network currently distributes the WWE’s weekly Monday Night Raw franchise.